A Simple Framework Towards Vision-based Traffic Signal Control with Microscopic Simulation: Overview of TrafficDojo

 \subsection{Generation of Road Networks}

 We provide the map manager to generate rich 3D scenarios from SUMO maps.
 It translates the SUMO format for scenario definitions into a unified description, providing precise geometric details for map objects such as driving roads, sidewalks, shoulders, lanes, and crossings.
-Leveraging OpenStreetMap data, which includes accurate road network models with layouts, intersections, traffic rules, and geographical details, TrafficDojo empowers the design and evaluation of TSC approaches using real-world geographical data.
-Moreover, TrafficDojo can leverage SUMO-GUI for creating and importing any customized maps for specific traffic simulations.
+By harnessing OpenStreetMap data, which offers detailed road network models, including layouts, intersections, traffic rules, and geographical features, TrafficDojo enables the design and evaluation of TSC approaches using real-world geographical data.
+It's crucial to note that in cases where the conversion encounters errors, such as confusing connections or sidewalk overlapping, particularly in large-scale urban networks sourced from OpenStreetMap, manual refinement is still necessary via tools such as SUMO-GUI for customized maps.